Hendrik-555/Media-Montior-Sentiment-Analysis/README.md

 In the first Project 01; The data soruces are gathered via APIs, automatically cleansed AWS Glue Databrew jobs and stored in data lake AWS S3 Buckets.

-In the second Project 02; A data warehouse with AWS Redshift if created to combine all data sources.
-Futher Sentiment analysis using NLP Methods are applied.
-Lastly Insightful Charts and Graphs of the results are presented
+In the second Project 02; A data warehouse with AWS Redshift is created to combine all data sources.
+Futher sentiment analysis using NLP methods are applied.
+Lastly Insightful charts and graphs of the sentiment analysis are presented.

 ## Requirements

 To run this project, one needs the following environments